mbwong/mbwong.github.com/_posts/2011-11-24-how-businesses-are-using-data-to-drive-decisions.md

 tags:
 - business
 - data
-title: How businesses are using data to drive decisions
+title: How businesses use data
 layout: post
 ---
 # How businesses are using data to drive decisions